kamipakistan/tao-deepstream-installation-guide/TAO Installation on PC/README.md

         +-----------------------------------------------------------------------------+
     ```

-#### 3. Get an [NGC](https://catalog.ngc.nvidia.com/?filters=&orderBy=weightPopularASC&query=) account and API key:
+### 3. Get an [NGC](https://catalog.ngc.nvidia.com/?filters=&orderBy=weightPopularASC&query=) account and API key:
-a.
-Go to NGC and click the `TAO Toolkit` container in the `Catalog` tab.
+1. Go to NGC and click the `TAO Toolkit` container in the `Catalog` tab.
 This message is displayed: “Sign in to access the PULL feature of this repository”.
-b.
-Enter your Email address and click `Next`, or click `Create an Account`.
+2. Enter your Email address and click `Next`, or click `Create an Account`.
-c.
-Choose your organization when prompted for `Organization/Team`.
+3. Choose your organization when prompted for `Organization/Team`.
-d.
-Click `Sign In`.
+4. Click `Sign In`.

-#### 4. Log in to the NGC docker registry (nvcr.io) using the following command.
+### 4. Log in to the NGC docker registry (nvcr.io) using the following command.

 ```
 docker login nvcr.io